The Old Model Was Binary. The New One Has Levels.

 Step 3: The Comparison Test (Level 3/4 Check)

-Pass: The model breaks down pros/cons and positions you as a peer.
+Pass: The model breaks down pros and cons and positions you as a peer.

 Fail: The model focuses heavily on the competitor and mentions you only as a footnote.